 The mission of the Alamance County Historic Properties Commission (HPC) is to identify, assess, and designate historic landmarks that embody the rich heritage, culture, and history of the county.

 The HPC seeks to safeguard the heritage of the county by preserving districts and landmarks that embody important elements of its culture, history, architectural history, or prehistory, for the education, pleasure, and enrichment of residents of the county and state.

 The HPC will safeguard important elements of the county’s cultural, social, political, and architectural history; educate the community about the history of Alamance County and historic preservation; form new partnerships with other agencies/companies to promote awareness of historic preservation in the county; and promote the use of historic preservation as an economic tool, through business and tourism stimulation.

-The Commission works with several local municipalities, including Mebane, Haw River, Village of Alamance, and Ossipee, to aid in the identification and designation of local historic landmarks and districts.
+The Commission works with several local municipalities, including Mebane, Haw River, Green Level, and Gibsonville to aid in the identification and designation of local historic landmarks and districts.
 The Commission is also responsible for the review of applications for Certificates of Appropriateness related to any exterior changes to locally-designated landmarks or properties within local historic districts.
 Click on the links below for the Certificate of Appropriateness application and Guidelines.

 The HPC uses the Secretary of the Interior’s Standards for Rehabilitation to decide on the appropriateness of proposed exterior changes to locally-designated properties when considering applications for Certificates of Appropriateness.
 The standards can be found here.